Dear White Staffers: Background and history

 Dear White Staffers is run anonymously, although Politico identifies the manager as male, and he identifies himself as a person of color who worked on Capitol Hill as of April 2022.
 He also goes to substantial lengths to protect his anonymity, clearing out his camera roll daily and not revealing his connection with the account to anyone in his life except his partner.

 In 2024, Jewish Insider identified a staffer for Democratic Congresswoman Summer Lee as behind the account.
 The staffer previously worked for Ilhan Omar, Earl Blumenauer, and Julia Brownley.
-Following the Hamas-led attack on Israel on October 7, 2023, the staffer shared an Instagram post on their personal account featuring a poster from the Popular Front for the Liberation of Palestine, a Palestinian faction designated as a terror-group by the US government.
+Following the October 7 attacks on October 7, 2023, the staffer shared an Instagram post on their personal account featuring a poster from the Popular Front for the Liberation of Palestine, a Palestinian faction designated as a terror-group by the US government.
 Several Democratic staffers described Dear White Staffer's identity as an open secret among a growing number of Hill staff in March 2024.